 Prebiotics are found in many fruits, vegetables and grains.

 Summary A high-fiber diet promotes regular bowel movements and may protect against many digestive disorders.
 Three common types of fiber are soluble and insoluble fiber, as well as prebiotics.

 Good digestion may require eating enough fat.
 Fat helps you feel satisfied after a meal and is often needed for proper nutrient absorption.

-Summary Fat keeps food moving smoothly through your digestive system.
+Summary Adequate fat intake improves the absorption of some fat-soluble nutrients.
 What’s more, omega-3 fatty acids reduce inflammation, which may prevent inflammatory bowel diseases.

 In addition to water, you can also meet your fluid intake with herbal teas and other non-caffeinated beverages such as seltzer water.

 Another way to help meet your fluid intake needs is to include fruits and vegetables that are high in water, such as cucumber, zucchini, celery, tomatoes, melons, strawberries, grapefruit and peaches (16, 17).

 Summary Insufficient fluid intake is a common cause of constipation.
 Increase your water intake by drinking non-caffeinated beverages and eating fruits and vegetables that have a high water content.

 Stress can wreak havoc on your digestive system.